 - Process and event telemetry: Process information included in the Linux logical event model.

 - Nested sessions: Sessions started by processes descended from the entry session.

-- Alerts: Alerts in the context of the processes which caused them.
+- Alerts: Process, file, and network alerts in the context of the events which caused them.

 - Terminal output: Terminal output associated with each process in the session.

 To view Linux session data from your Kubernetes infrastructure, you’ll need to set up the Kubernetes dashboard.